taataa/tapspace/docs/tutorial/index.md

 <p><img src="coordinates_directions_512.png" width="300" height="300" title="Right handed coordinate system"></p>

 Unlike normal web pages, the space is infinite.
 Web browsers like to stretch HTML elements to the width of their container but in infinite space this does not make sense.
-Therefore, each space element has a fixed size.
+Therefore, each space item has a fixed size.
 The default size is 256x256 pixels and resizing is easy:

     hello.setSize({ w: 400, h: 200 })